 You can ease constipation by:

-Ask your doctor about a stool softener.
-Avoid laxatives during pregnancy.
+Ask your health care provider about trying a stool softener.
+Also ask before using laxatives during pregnancy.

-While you are pregnant, food stays in the stomach and bowels longer.
+While you are pregnant, food stays in your stomach and bowels longer.
 This may cause heartburn (stomach acid moving back up into the esophagus).
 You can reduce heartburn by:

 If you continue to have heartburn, talk to your health care provider about medicines that can help.